 1. Alarm horns shall be UL 1971 listed and suitable for indoor, or outdoor, application with the appropriate electrical box.
-All horns shall be 24 VDC
+All horns shall be 24 VDC polarized.

-Airport Wide Standard for Sole Source Systems and Equipment Baltimore/Washington International Airport February 17, 2004 polarized.
 The minimum sound level shall be 75-130 dB at 10 feet.
 Horns shall be semi-flush mounted.
 Single and dual projectors are to be supplied.